Last updated August 25, 2016

 5. Respect for the Authority of Officials

-Middlebury College vests many employees, students, and outside service providers with specific duties and authority to effect the purposes of the institution.
-These include but are not limited to faculty members; deans; administrative, custodial, dining, and library staff; Public Safety officers; residential life staff; and other individuals such as members of the police and ambulance forces, vendors, and security staff.
+Middlebury and the institutions at which Middlebury conducts programs vest many employees, students, and outside service providers with specific duties and authority to effect the purposes of the institution.
+These include but are not limited to faculty members; deans; administrative, custodial, dining, and library staff; Public Safety officers and their equivalents; residential life staff; and other individuals such as members of the police and ambulance forces, vendors, and security staff.
 All students are expected to respect the authority of these individuals when they are executing their responsibilities, and failure to do so is prohibited.
-Students are expected to identify themselves by showing their College identification card upon request of College officials.
+Students are expected to identify themselves by showing their Middlebury identification card upon request of Middlebury officials.

 6. Communicating with Honesty and Integrity